AnthonyCxx/Notes-and-Writeups/Powershell/Operators.md

 > Klingon is not a language, nerd.

 # [Logical Operators](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_logical_operators?view=powershell-7.2)
+Logical operators are used for creating logical expressions, which may be composed of other expressions like comparisons.

 | Operator | Function | Example |
 | -------- | -------- | ------- |